-My mother has been making jars and jars of delicious jam every summer as far back as I can remember, using fruit bought at the Sunday morning market (strawberry, apricot), hand-picked by my family (raspberry, blackberry, blueberry), or given out by friends with overflowing orchards (rhubarb, plums, cherry plums).
+My mother has been making jars and jars of delicious jam every summer as far back as I can remember, using fruit bought at the Sunday morning greenmarket (strawberry, apricot), hand-picked by my family (raspberry, blackberry, blueberry), or given out by friends blessed with overflowing orchards (rhubarb, plums, cherry plums).
 She labels them and stores them in the cellar, where they patiently age for a year before being generously spread on buttered toast for breakfast.
-The wait is certainly harder on us, but we know it’s all for the best.
+The wait is hard on us, but we know it’s for the best.

-For some reason, jam-making had always seemed to me an involved enterprise, but last summer I decided to give it a try.
-I started clipping recipes from magazines, and bought myself the small recipe book written by Christine Ferber, generally referred to as “la fée des confitures” (the jam fairy), an Alsacian who makes them the old-fashioned way, with local seasonal fruit, cooked in small batches in copper pots.
+I started clipping recipes from magazines, and bought a jam book written by Christine Ferber, often referred to as “la fée des confitures” (the jam fairy), an Alsacian who makes them the old-fashioned way, with local seasonal fruit, cooked in small batches in copper pots.

 Over the summer, I made three different recipes in small batches, put the jars away, and vowed to wait until the chilly winter days to open them.
-Those days have come, although technically winter isn’t till Monday.
-For reasons that will soon be fully disclosed, the first jar I opened was the Cherry Tomato Cinnamon Jam.
-The recipe I used – with a few minor modifications – comes from the magazine Elle, which by the way has a much much better editorial content in its French weekly edition than its American or British counterparts.
-Not to mention great recipes.
+Those days have finally come, and for reasons that will soon be disclosed, the first jar I opened was the Cherry Tomato Cinnamon Jam.

-Pour boiling water all over a glass jar and its lid.
+- Pour boiling water all over a glass jar with a 500 ml (2 cups) capacity, and its lid.
 Leave it upside down to dry on a clean kitchen towel.

-Rinse and dry the tomatoes.
-Cut them in halves and put them in a large pot with the sugar and cinnamon.
-Stir, and let macerate for an hour.
+- Halve the tomatoes and put them in a large pot with the sugar and cinnamon.
+Stir, and let it sit for 1 hour.

-Put the pot on high heat, and bring to a boil, stirring often with a wooden spoon.
-Cook for about 10 minutes.
-Drain the tomatoes and put the syrup back in for 5 minutes, until thickened.
+- Put the pot on high heat and bring to a boil, stirring often with a wooden spoon.
+Cook for 10 minutes.
+Drain the tomatoes and put the syrup back in for 5 minutes to reduce.

-Put the tomatoes back in, and cook for an additional 5 minutes, stirring often.
-Take the pot off the heat, pour the mixture in the glass jar, plant the cinnamon stick in, and close the lid tightly.
+- Pour the tomatoes back in, and cook for an additional 5 minutes, stirring often.
+Take the pot off the heat, pour the mixture into the glass jar, add in the cinnamon stick, and close the lid tightly.
 Store in a cool dark place for a few months.

-Important disclaimer!
-This jarring method (boiling the jars then closing them tightly and letting them cool upside down) is one that's been commonly practiced in France for generations and generations.
+This jarring method (boiling the jars then closing them tightly and letting them cool upside down) is one that's been commonly practiced in France for generations.
 However, using a sterilizing machine and rubber-lidded jars is the only way to be absolutely safe.
 For more information on home-canning, click here.